ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

 ## Crock Pot Disadvantages
 * Primarily a slow cooker; limited in functionality.
 * Food preparation takes a long time to cook.

+### Instant Pot Advantages
+1. Food cooks significantly faster than a traditional slow cooker.
+2. Pressure-cooking function can create tender meats in minutes.